Haris617/esports-tournament-dbms/README.md

 - Non-parameterized procedure to show all active players
 - Parameterized procedure to show tournaments by status
 - Procedure with `IF ELSE` to check player status
-- Procedure with `WHILE` loop to print tournament rounds from 1 to 5
+- Procedure with `WHILE` loop to show prize-winning teams in a specific tournament

 See [Requirements Coverage](docs/requirements_coverage.md) for the mapped checklist.